-NOTE L. VERSE 165.
+NOTE XL.
+VERSE 153.

-Now Art exults, with annual Triumphs gay.]
-While we are delighted with the increasing splendor of these annual entertainments, it is but just to remember, that we are indebted to the Society of Arts and Sciences for our first public exhibition of Paintings.
-The different focieties of artists foon followed so excellent an example; and our rapid and various improvements in this lovely art reflect the highest honour on this happy institution.
-Our exhibitions at once afford both the best nursery for the protection of infant genius, and the noblest field for the display of accomplished merit: nor do they only administer to the benefit of the artist, and the pleasure of the publick: they have still a more exalted tendency; and when national subjects are painted with dignity and force, our exhibitions may justly be regarded as schools of public virtue.
-Perhaps the young soldier can never be more warmly animated to the fervice of his country, than by gazing, with the delighted public, on a sublime picture of the expiring hero, who died with glory in her defence.
-But, not to dwell on their power of inspiring martial enthusiasm, our exhibitions may be faid to have a happy influence on the manners and morals of those, who fill the different departments of more tranquil life.
-In support of this sentiment I beg leave to transcribe the following judicious remark from an author, who has lately obliged the public with two little volumes of elegant and spirited Essays. " They, whose natural feelings have been properly improved by culture, nor have yet become callous by attrition with the world, know from experience, how the heart is mollified, the manners polished, and the temper sweetened, by a well-directed study of the arts of imitation.
-The same sensibility of artificial excellence, extends itself to the perception of natural and moral beauty; and the student returns from : the artist's gallery to his station in society, with a breast more disposed to feel and to reverberate the endearments of social life, and of reciprocal benevolence."-Knox's Essays, moral and literary, 1778, p.
+Now art appears with annual triumphs gay.]
+While we are delighted with the increasing splendor of these annual entertainments, it is but just to remember, that we are indebted to the Society of arts and sciences for our first publick exhibition of Paintings.
+The different societies of artists soon followed so excellent an example; and our rapid and various improvements in this lovely art restect the highest honour on this happy institution.
+Our exhibitions at once afford both the best nursery for the protection of infant genius, and the noblest field for the display of accomplished merit:

+nor do they only administer to the benefit of the artist, and the pleasure of the publick: they have still a more exalted tendency; and when national subjects are painted with dignity and force, our exhibitions may justly be regarded as schools of publick virtue.
+Perhaps the young foldier can never be more warmly animated to the service of his country, than by gazing, with the delighted publick, on a sublime picture of the expiring hero, who died with glory in her defence.
+But not to dwell on their power of inspiring martial enthusiasm, our exhibitions may be said to have a happy influence on the manners and morals of those, who fill the different departments of more tranquil life.
+In support of this sentiment I beg leave to transcribe the following judicious remark from an anonymous author, who has just obliged the publick with a little volume of elegant and spirited essays.
+"They, whose natural feelings have been properly improved by culture, nor have yet become callous. by attrition with the world, know, from experience, how the heart is mollified, the manners polished, and the temper sweetened by a welldirected study of the arts of imitation.
+The same sensibility of artificial excellence, extends itself to the perception of natural and moral beauty; and the student returns from the artist's gallery to his station in society, with a breast more disposed to feel and to reverberate the endearments of focial life, and of reciprocal benevolence." ---Essays, moral and literary, 1778, p.
 264, on Sculpture.